host-architecture/colloid/sosp24-artifact/tpp/test.md

 sudo ./init.sh
 ```

+If successful, the script should just output "Successful".

 Now we are all set to run an actual experiment with TPP+colloid.
 The below command runs the GUPS application (used in the paper) with TPP+colloid for 60 seconds:

 ```